Telecom NZ is about to push the accelerator on its nationwide Wi-fi hotspot network.

-The company says the so-called hero sites will be in places like railways stations, airport terminals and other places with high demand for data connections.
+The company says the so-called hero sites will be in railway stations, airports and other places with high data demand.

-In addition Telecom NZ will reward towns with the fast wi-fi hotspots as the prizes in a competition similar to the company’s former network division Chorus’ Gigatown promotion.
+Telecom NZ says it will reward towns with the fast Wi-fi hotspots as the prizes in a competition like the Chorus’ Gigatown promotion.

-Details of the competition have not yet been decided, but it will coat-tail the GigaTown brand as GigaWiFi.
+It hasn’t decided the competition details yet.
+But it will coat-tail the GigaTown brand as GigaWiFi.
 The competition aims to create more user interest in the company’s wi-fi network.

-As the name suggests, the two campaigns are closely linked.
+As the name suggests, there is a link between the two campaigns

-Ed Hyde from Telecom Digital Ventures — the business unit handling the company’s wi-fi hotspot network — says the two are complimentary because wi-fi expand’s the reach of a fibre network.
+Ed Hyde from Telecom Digital Ventures — the business unit handling the wi-fi hotspot network — says the two are complimentary because Wi-fi expands the fibre network’s reach.

 Singing from the Chorus song sheet

-Chorus’s Gigatown promotion has done much to build user interest in the fibre network the company is building in parts of urban New Zealand.
-It also gives Chorus a positive news story at a time the company is coming in for criticism over the so-called ‘copper tax‘.
+Chorus’s Gigatown promotion increased user interest in the company’s fibre network.
+It gives Chorus a positive news story at a time the company faces criticism over the so-called ‘copper tax‘.

 Telecom NZ says the GigaTown winner will also get a GigaWiFi hotspot.

-Until recently mobile carriers around the world regarded public wi-fi networks as a competitive threat.
+Until recently mobile carriers regarded public Wi-fi networks as a competitive threat.
 Two things changed that.
-First, carriers realised wi-fi does a great job offloading heavy-duty data traffic.
+First, carriers realised Wi-fi does a great job offloading heavy-duty data traffic.

-Second, wi-fi is a relatively low-cost network add-on.
-Hotspots are considerably cheaper to equip than cell towers and requires less planning paperwork.
+Second, wi-fi is a low-cost network add-on.
+Hotspots are cheaper to equip than cell towers and involve less planning paperwork.
 Cellular equipment makers are now adding wi-fi to their kit.

-Telecom NZ says the 1 Gbps wi-fi delivers data faster than existing hotspots.
-It uses fifth generation wi-fi, the 802.11ac standard which is backwards compatible with existing 802.11n devices.
-Some recent high-end smartphones – although not iPhones – support the new standard and will be able to use the faster speeds.
+Telecom NZ says the 1 Gbps Wi-fi delivers data faster than existing hotspots.
+It uses fifth generation Wi-fi.
+This is the 802.11ac standard which is backwards compatible with existing 802.11n devices.
+Some recent phones – although not iPhones – support the new standard and will be able to use the faster speeds.